 Rob works closely with County Advisers and the local network of 86 Group Secretaries based in 49 offices across the North to promote recruitment and retention.
 He works to provide strategic direction and support to the regional sales teams.

 The regional team of four County Advisers are responsible for supporting NFU members and managing NFU activity within their designated county.
 This includes managing the NFU’s lobbying activities with MPs, MEPs and a range of external organisations from local authorities, the police and government agencies to non-governmental organisations and relevant commercial bodies.

 They also actively support NFU Group Secretaries and work closely with elected farmer representatives including county officeholders and members of regional and national commodity boards.
 Each county adviser also takes regional responsibility for specific farming sectors and commodity boards.

-Jane is also the regional lead for livestock issues.
+Anna is also the regional lead for livestock issues.

 North Riding and Durham